cbezault/STL-Wiki/Files-To-Edit-When-Adding-or-Removing-Files.md

 Ask an STL maintainer to do this for you if you change the set of files in a pull request.

 When editing any installers related files, we need to remember to notify the **vctowner** alias.
+The folks on that alias are responsible for editing the mechanism by which Visual Studio is built with new bits.

 **src/vctools/crt/lkgsync/updatelkgmanifest.cmd**